-Towards the end of 2017, Ozcare’s Nursing Team on the Gold Coast were involved with the palliative care of Ben, an exceptional 17-year-old young man who had been diagnosed with a malignant tumour at the start of the year.
+Ozcare’s Nursing Team on the Gold Coast had the privilege of being involved with the palliative care of Ben, an exceptional 17-year-old young man who had been diagnosed with a malignant tumour.

 Ben underwent many treatments for his condition and the secondary malignancies that developed, but his disease continued to progress.

 Ben was referred to Ozcare by Paediatric Oncology at Gold Coast Hospital for palliative support, and together with a Paediatric Clinical Nurse and a Consultant from Specialist Palliative Care Service at Robina Hospital, a collaborative approach was developed to care for Ben at home during his final months.

 Ben had many issues with bone pain and control of other symptoms which at times meant novel approaches were utilised to achieve maximum comfort.
 He was also on exceptionally high doses of pain relief and associated medications and ultimately had three continuous subcutaneous infusions in place.